Çağatay Kerem Dönmez

 A PhD candidate in Physics in Middle East Technical University (METU).
 It is located in Ankara, the capital of Turkey.

-Also working as a research assistant in my department since 2019.
+Also working as a research assistant in my department since 2019 (Despite the official naming, the position is a teaching assistantship).

 What do you do in school?
 Splitting atoms?
 Self-torture?